Simas1991/first-repo/README.md

-#f First project on GitHub
+# First project on GitHub

 Description